rodmjay/ResumePro/README.md

 ### Sr. Software Architect - Solution Stream
 *American Fork, UT - 11/01/2020-3/1/2022*
 #### Project: Elder Care Management Platform
-ElderKey is a platform that manages the health and wellness of senior citizens
+ElderKey is a sophisticated platform designed to manage the health and wellness of senior citizens.
-- Developed complex medication and recurring activity scheduling systems.
+- Developed advanced medication and activity scheduling systems to accommodate complex care requirements.
-- Made key technology decisions to ensure the project remained on schedule and within budget.
+- Made critical technology decisions that kept the project on track and within budgetary constraints.
-- Maintained 90% code coverage.
+- Maintained a code coverage of 90%, ensuring high reliability and quality of the software.
 - Responsible for the architecture and development of the .NET Core backend.
 #### Project: Real Estate Accounting Platform
 Cashflow Tactics is a platform designed to enhance the profitability of real estate investors through a diverse array of strategic approaches.